-#2 The Themed Christmas Cookie Swap
+#2 The Themed Christmas Cookie Exchange

-Your theme could be “All-Chocolate” or “No-Bake” or “Iced Cookies” or “Vintage Cookies”, whatever comes to mind!
+Your theme could be “All-Chocolate” or “No-Bake” or “Iced Cookies” or “Vintage Cookies”, whatever Christmas cookie recipes or categories come to mind!
 Ask your friends what they think and go with the most popular.
 You could broaden the theme to the rest of the get-together.

-#3 The No-Bake Cookie Swap
+#3 The No-Bake Cookie Exchange

-Have your guests find and bring anything that didn’t need to be baked in the oven.
-They could be no-bake cookies, or candy, or popcorn balls.
+Have your guests find and bring anything that doesn’t need to be baked in the oven.
+They could be no-bake cookies, candy, or popcorn balls.
 The stovetop or microwave can be used, just not the oven.

 #4 The Cookie Decorating Party

-#5 Your Favorite Cookie Swap Party
+#5 Your Favorite Cookie Exchange Party

 Let’s Wrap This Up

-A Christmas Cookie Swap is a great way to get friends and/or family together to celebrate this sacred season.
+A Christmas Cookie Swap is a great way to get friends and/or family to celebrate this sacred season.
 In keeping with our Happy Hostess philosophy of keeping things low-stress and guest-focused.
 See How to Be a Stress-Free Happy Hostess to find out more.